Traktip: Auto-Submit Scheduled Issues With Recurring Ones

 Accountability for Routine Tasks

-With Issuetrak Recurring Issues, you can make sure that your routine items never get dropped.
+With Issuetrak Scheduled Issues, you can make sure that your routine items never get dropped.
 It also gives you reporting accountability on items that happen repeatedly.

 As always, if you have any questions or would like to see this in action via a quick demo, one of our amazing support staff members are happy to help!